Terms of Business

 11.1 Information About You

 11.1.3 We may also use it to contact you by letter, telephone, e-mail or otherwise about our services and about events such as seminars and conferences and to send you briefings and similar material.
+Contacting you by electronic means requires your specific and verifiable consent.
 By signing and returning a copy of any Engagement Letter you are agreeing that we may use your contact details and information in this way.
-If you do not wish to be contacted, please tick the box provided before returning the copy of the Engagement Letter.
+If you do not wish to be contacted, or having provided consent previously you wish to withdraw or amend it, please inform us in writing.
+Please follow the instructions in the relevant section of any Authority to Proceed attached.

 11.1.4 Sometimes we ask other companies or people to do typing/photocopying/other administration duties on our files to ensure this is done promptly.
+We believe we have a legitimate interest in doing this.
 We will always seek a confidentiality agreement with these outsourced providers.
 If you do not want your file to be outsourced, please tell us as soon as possible.

 11.2 Our Duty of Confidentiality

-22.214.171.124 for disclosures to our auditors or other advisers or for the purposes of our professional indemnity insurance; or
+184.108.40.206 for legitimate interest disclosures to our auditors or other advisers or for the purposes of our professional indemnity insurance; or

-11.2.2 We may refer publicly to your name as a client of ours, provided we do not disclose any information which is confidential to you.
+11.2.3 We may refer publicly to your name as a client of ours, which we believe is a legitimate interest in collecting and promoting client feedback provided we do not disclose any information which is confidential to you.

 11.3 Your Duty of Confidentiality